 So, on my second date with Charlie, I told him I wasn’t marriage-minded.
 His response was perfect.
 He said he just wanted to go on bike rides together and enjoy social events with an interesting lady.
 No pressure.
 Just appreciated being together in good company.

-Several months ago, I interviewed many mature widows who have also repartnered after the death of their spouse, as part of a large scholarly international study focused on widows, resilience and money issues.
+I actually interviewed many mature widows who have also repartnered after the death of their spouse, as part of a large scholarly international study focused on widows, resilience, and money issues.
 Many of these women were in a committed long-term relationship but hadn’t remarried.

 Several mature women I spoke with said they had discussed the possibility of marriage with their partner and subsequently decided simply to live together rather than remarry.
 Their reasons varied and include the following:

 Some women I interviewed said they couldn’t live unmarried with their partner because of religious beliefs.
 Others thought it wouldn’t set a good example for young grandchildren.
 One woman spoke about the horror it would cause her deceased grandmother if she knew that she was “shacking up,” so to speak.
 These are important personal and meaningful reasons for some women, but not for others.

 A friend of mine and her long-term partner compromised with a commitment ceremony with friends and family to celebrate their relationship.
 When they walked down the aisle, no laws or government agencies were involved.
 No license or certificate was necessary, and their legal status didn’t change.

 A clergy person officiated at their joyful event, where the couple exchanged rings and the heartfelt vows they had written.
 Afterward, the joyful couple cut a beautiful cake and raised a glass of bubbly wine together with their guests at the reception.
 Everyone was happy!

 Indeed, my late clergy husband had performed similar ceremonies for several later-life couples he knew, offering them his best wishes for their happiness.
 I like to think he’s smiling down on me now, too, with his blessing on my life and new partner.